DelroyGayle/manx-airlines-booking-system-pp4-version2/TESTING.md

 ## Additional Testing Comments
 + Carried out tests of the program on both the local terminal and the Code Institute Heroku terminal.
 + Chrome DevTools was used throughout the development process for testing purposes.
++ Added Custom 404 and 500 pages just in case such errors occur

 ## Manual Testing